oqtane/oqtane.docs/src/pages/manuals/admin/installation/windows-iis-localdb.md

 *Note: If encountering errors during the Install Wizard due to database creation permissions, consider creating the database manually before initiating the Install Wizard.*

 ---
-## Supported Databases
+## Additional Information
 - Visit our list of [databases](databases.md) Oqtane supports.

-For more information and additional resources, visit the [Resources](resources.md) page.
+- For even more information and additional resources, visit the [Resources](resources.md) page.

 ### [<-Back to Installation Home](index.md)